thiagoferrax/little-url/README.md

 #### Next steps

-There are still some important requirements that will guide the next steps of this API implementation:
+There are still other requirements that will guide the next steps of this API implementation:
 * Add an API for gathering different statistics
 * Implement an authentication service
 * Implement a cache to improve API performance